 Ms. Barton is the former creator and Artistic Director of the Midwest Harp Academy, a non-profit organization with the emphasis on promoting the education and enthusiasm of the harp.
 Upon her resignation, the festival moved from Tulsa to Chicagoland .

-Ms. Barton has played for weddings, receptions, recitals in solo and chamber music since residing in Tulsa for the past 37 years, narrowing her career field in harp performing, coaching, and teaching.
-She and her husband, Sam, a construction consultant, have 3 wonderful grown kids: Seth, wife Patricia and their granddaughters Danielle and Natalie, Seth is an Industrial Estimator; Kara a Social Worker/counselor at The Tulsa Boys Home, and Jared a past Chef/Instructor, now catearing manager for Elote Restaurant in downtown Tulsa.
+Ms. Barton has played for weddings, receptions, recitals in solo and chamber music since residing in Tulsa for the past 38 years, narrowing her career field in harp performing, coaching, and teaching.
+She and her husband, Sam, a construction consultant, have 3 wonderful grown kids: Seth, wife Patricia and their granddaughters Danielle and Natalie, (Seth is an Industrial Estimator); Kara a Social Worker/counselor at The Tulsa Boys Home, and Jared a past Chef/Instructor, now catering manager for The Vault and its associated other restaurants in downtown Tulsa.

 Sign up to hear from your Harpist in Tulsa about our upcoming events.